 When you save your changes to your repository and push them to your Git provider, the build that’s triggered on Netlify will run with plugins installed for that deploy context.
 If you would like to test a plugin before running it in a production build, you can use a branch deploy or Deploy Preview, or you can run the build locally with Netlify CLI.

 # Automatic installation

 When you link a repository for a new site, Netlify runs a framework detection utility to determine whether your site uses a particular frontend framework.
-Certain frameworks have recommended Build Plugins.
-These plugins help to extend the functionality of the Netlify Build process to support key framework-specific features.
-Recommended plugins may have site conditions requirements, such as a minimum Node.js version.
+Certain frameworks have recommended Build Plugins or runtimes.
+These help extend the functionality of the Netlify Build process to support key framework-specific features.
+Recommended plugins and runtimes may have site conditions requirements, such as a minimum Node.js version.

-If your new site uses a framework with recommended plugins, Netlify checks whether the plugins are already installed in a Netlify configuration file.
-If not, Netlify automatically installs them using the plugins directory.
+If your new site uses a framework with recommended plugins or runtimes, Netlify checks whether these are already installed in a Netlify configuration file.
+If not, Netlify automatically installs them.
 These automatically installed plugins run in all deploy contexts.
-Check out our Next.js on Netlify doc for an example.

 For an existing site that’s already linked to Netlify, you can choose to install framework-specific recommended plugins yourself.

 # Manage plugin versions